 That, indeed, is irrational.
 The job of morality or practical reason is to destroy that kind of irrationality.
 One can also say that morality is a sort of universal solvent that intellectually makes serious debates interesting and reasonable.

 Moral truth must also be objective—bigger than humanity itself.
-It cannot be based on mere social contract, as Jean-Jacques Rousseau would argue, or on “the community of individuals,” as Bertrand Russell would say, or even on what you and I agree is right.
-Otherwise moral truth will constantly be redefined to fit the inclinations and ambitions of selfish men and women.
+It cannot be based on the mere social contract, as Jean-Jacques Rousseau would argue, or on “the community of individuals,” as Bertrand Russell would say, or even on what you and I agree is right.
+Otherwise, moral truth will constantly be redefined to fit the inclinations and ambitions of selfish men and women.

 For example, if the laws of thermodynamics are true, then they are true irrespective of what you and I think about them.
 If mathematical laws are true, then your opinion cannot have any effect on their truthfulness.
 This is one reason why it is very important to ask the big question: is it true?

 More importantly, denying the truth of thermodynamics is an implicit truth claim in and of itself!
 Let me make it clear here that I am not arguing for an epistemological foundation of truth, but rather for an ontological foundation of truth.
-In other words, a person doesn’t just wake up one morning and instantly knows the truth.
+In other words, a person doesn’t just wake up one morning and instantly know the truth.
 Truth does take effort and a willingness to know.

-But in order to examine truth claims, we all need to follow a simple formula known as practical reason.
-Practical reason is the antithesis of double standard, inconsistency, irrational leaps, and deliberate lies and fabrications.
+But in order to examine truth claims, we all need to follow a simple formula known as the practical reason.
+Practical reason is the antithesis of a double standard, inconsistency, irrational leaps, and deliberate lies and fabrications.

-As a corollary, if you want to know whether a movement has serious moral and intellectual backbone, check to see if its proponents use double standard or any of the things listed above.
+As a corollary, if you want to know whether a movement has a serious moral and intellectual backbone, check to see if its proponents use double standards or any of the things listed above.
 We will get to Donald Trump and others in a moment, but here is a classic example of what I am talking about here.

 For over sixty years, academics and the media have promiscuously and almost universally declared that one should never suppress his or her sexual impulse or appetite.
 In fact, we were told ad nauseam that suppressing sexual impulses is like having some kind of disease.
 Way back in 1915, Sigmund Freud said: